hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 **`kubectl apply -f <your_clusterSPIFFEID_name>`**

-**4.5**  After successfully creating namespace and applying crd, deploy your application in the namespace you created.
+**4.5**  After successfully creating namespace and applying CRD, deploy your application in the namespace you created.
 But before you deploy your application, the workloads will need the SPIFFE CSI Driver volume to access the SPIRE Agent socket.
 To accomplish this, we can leverage the SPIRE pod annotation template:

 ### `annotations:`